FAQ PAGE

 What is C.A.T.S. update policy?

-As a registered user, you are always entitled to any updates that we make to the software and any of the ECM Definition File which you have purchased.
+If you are a registered user (i.e. you have purchased the Tuner or RT Tuner program), you are always entitled to any updates that we make to the software and any of the ECM Definition File which you have purchased.

 How do I know if I have the latest version of my ECM Definition Files?